glowbom/Glowbom/earlyaccess/README.md

 **Welcome to Glowbom 2.0 (early access)**

-**Glowbom** lets you make your own app without writing any code.
-You can talk to a virtual assistant who will help you customize your app, and then it will be ready to use.
+**Glowbom** is reinventing how we build apps without writing any code.
+With Glowbom, you can build apps like chatbots, quizzes, surveys, web pages, and more with the power of your voice just by talking to a virtual assistant.
+Imagine Alexa for software engineering.

-You can easily build chatbots, quizzes, surveys, an online store, a choose your adventure app, and a website.
 You can also turn any existing website into a native mobile app.
 You may download generated [**Flutter**](https://flutter.dev/) code and build apps manually or build and deploy your applications automatically to both the **iOS** and **Android** app stores with [**Codemagic**](https://codemagic.io/).
 If you have an [**OpenAI** account](https://beta.openai.com/), you can use **GPT-3** to enhance your app content.

 ## Get started with